 It ranked highly because of its high incomes (8th overall) and low crime (5th overall and one of the best in the top ten).

 We think the city should probably change its motto at this point to something like “The Place To Be In Connecticut”.

-Wrapping Up The Best Of The Best In Connecticut
+Wrapping Up The Best Places When It Comes To Living In Connecticut

 If you’re looking at areas in Connecticut with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Shelton made a strong showing to take in the overall number one spot for 2018.

 Best Towns To Live In Connecticut

 - Mystic (Pop.
 4,241)